-The use of over-the-counter medications for AMD is based on findings from two Age-Related Eye Disease Studies by the National Eye Institute.
-Study results showed that AMD progression could be slowed when people took high doses of a specific set of vitamins and minerals, including vitamins C and E, copper, omega-3 fatty acids and zinc.
+There are also promising over-the-counter treatments for AMD.
+The National Eye Institute, part of the National Institutes of Health, conducted two age-related eye disease studies, which showed that AMD progression could be slowed when people took high doses of a specific set of vitamins and minerals, including vitamins C and E, copper, omega-3 fatty acids and zinc.
 Remember to check with your doctor, eye professional and pharmacist to see if these non-prescription medications might be good for you.

 Early AMD has no symptoms, so it is important to get regular eye exams.
 Nearly all UnitedHealthcare Medicare Advantage plans offer $0 copays on routine vision exams.
 Vision changes can be a normal part of aging, but be sure to make note of any changes you experience and talk with your doctor.
 May is Health Vision Month, so it’s a great time to make an appointment if you’ve been putting it off.

 Benefits vary by plans.
 Limitations and exclusions apply.